pingcap/docs-cn/tools/lightning/checkpoints.md

 ## Checkpoints storage

+Lightning supports two kinds of checkpoint storage: a local file or a remote MySQL-compatible database.

+* With `driver = "file"`, checkpoints are stored in a local file at the path given by the `dsn` setting.
+Checkpoints are updated rapidly, so we highly recommend placing the checkpoint file on a drive with very high write endurance, such as a RAM disk.

-Checkpoints can be saved in any databases compatible with MySQL 5.7 or above, including MariaDB and TiDB.
+* With `driver = "mysql"`, checkpoints can be saved in any databases compatible with MySQL 5.7 or later, including MariaDB and TiDB.
 By default, the checkpoints are saved in the target database.

 While using the target database as the checkpoints storage, Lightning is importing large amounts of data at the same time.
 This puts extra stress on the target database and sometimes leads to communication timeout.
 Therefore, **it is strongly recommended to install a temporary MySQL server to store these checkpoints**.
 This server can be installed on the same host as `tidb-lightning` and can be uninstalled after the importer progress is completed.